 You retain ownership and rights to your story project, but as a condition of the grant we do require that it be licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works license (CC BY-NC-ND).
 This allows the story or project to be published by others.

 Awesome Journalism was a chapter of the Awesome Foundation, however we branched off to meet the unique needs and requirements of news and journalism story projects.

 Awesome!
 We'd love for you to help out!
 First and foremost, if you know someone with an awesome story idea that needs support, you should send them our way.
 But if you want to go the next mile and become a trustee of Awesome journalism, please reach out to your local chapter.

-If there isn't a local chapter, and you'd like to start one, drop us a line at [email protected].
-You
+If there isn't a local chapter, and you'd like to start one, drop us a line using our online contact form.

 Starting a chapter is pretty simple.: You gather ten trustees committed trustees to participate and fund your grants , and then you are pretty much good to go.
 One person will need to volunteer to be the chapter "editor" and keep things organized.